 A preliminary study conducted in China in the middle of 2012 showed the occupancy rate of AIS 1 and AIS 2 frequencies was in average about 30% in some of the high traffic area such as Shanghai port and Bohai Bay.
 In rush hours, the occupancy might reach up to 40%.
 These data indicates the necessity of additional channels for the AIS.

-(Editor’s note: Administrations are encouraged to contribute on the VDL loading problem.)

 3/1.16/3.2 Background of the VHF data exchange concept

-(Editor’s note: the concept was originally based on Document 5B/106 and is further developed in Document 5B/239.)

 This concept addresses both the terrestrial and satellite component.
 The main ideas that drive the VHF data exchange (VDE) concept are: